This sticky maple-glazed tofu bowl recipe is crispy, creamy, and packed with sweet-spicy flavor. Ready in 20 minutes and perfect for meal prep!

 Make it Your Way

-- Experiment with different sauces: For a spicy kick, try Spicy Thai Peanut Sauce, Egg Roll Dipping Sauce, or sriracha mayo
+- Experiment with different sauces: For a spicy kick, try Spicy Thai Peanut Sauce, sriracha mayo, or learn how to make egg roll sauce.

 - Add protein or fiber: edamame, roasted chickpeas, tempeh